khrissianjoi/CA208/SoftwareTesting.md

 - <b>Test closure activities</b> : provides stakeholders the evidence theyneed to make a decision (to release, to postpone, or in extreme circumstances, to cancel)

+## Test level

+### Integration Test
+When components are integrated into a system, we may need to perform dedicated integration testing.
+Integration testing is based on the build and integration sequence Strategies for coding and integration:
+- bottom up, top down, "big bang"
+- appropriate in different situations

+STUBS for top-down
+DRIVER for bottom-up

 ## Expected Results

 Specifications, requirements (baselines) etc. define what the software is required to do.